top of page

 How to Apostille a Marriage Certificate in California

-If you're married in California and need to use your Marriage Certificate overseas for legal, immigration, or personal matters, you may need an apostille.
-An apostille verifies the authenticity of the Marriage Certificate so it can be legally recognized in countries that are members of the Hague Apostille Convention.
+If you need to use a California marriage certificate overseas, you will likely need an apostille.
+An apostille verifies the authenticity of the document so it can be legally recognized in countries that are part of the Hague Apostille Convention.

 California apostille stamp on a marriage certificate